pandas-dev/pandas/doc/source/development/contributing.rst

 .. _Gitter: https://gitter.im/pydata/pandas

-Tips for a successful Pull Request
+Tips for a successful pull request
 ==================================

 If you have made it to the `Review your code`_ phase, one of the core contributors may